Inaugural Summer Fellowship Class

 Each Fellow receives a summer stipend and is paired with an experienced public defender member of BPDA who will serve as their mentor.

 This fellowship was made possible due to the financial contributions of our members and supporters.
-Through a steady stream of giving campaigns we raised enough funds to help these three students intern at public defender offices.
+Through a steady stream of giving campaigns we raised enough funds to help these three students intern at public defender offices during the summer of 2020.

 Meet the fellows

-Claire Davis is a rising third year law student at Howard University School of Law.
-Two years ago, she entered Howard Law with the goal of becoming a public defender.
-She has previously served as a law clerk for the Public Defender Service for the District of Columbia, and a legal intern at both the Federal Community Defender Office for the Eastern District of PA, and The Orleans Public Defender Office.
-She has been persistent in her quest by taking multiple internships during her time in law school.
-This summer she will be taking what she has learned to the office of the Defender Association of Philadelphia.
+Claire Davis is a third year law student at Howard University School of Law.
+She entered Howard Law with the goal of becoming a public defender and has been persistent in her quest by taking multiple internships during her time in law school.
+She has previously served as a law clerk for the Public Defender Service for the District of Columbia, and a legal intern at both the Federal Community Defender Office for the Eastern District of PA and the Orleans Public Defenders Office.
+Last summer, Claire joined the office of the Defender Association of Philadelphia.

-Marquise Findley-Smith is a rising third year law student at the University of California, Irvine School of Law.
-There, he has served his community as co-chair of the Black Law Students Association (2019-2020), and as an active member of UCI’s Committee on Equity and Diversity.
-His 1L summer, he interned with the Office of the Federal Public Defender for the District of Maryland, in Baltimore City.
-This summer he looks forward to joining the Bronx Defenders as a summer intern in the Criminal Defense practice.
+Marquise Findley-Smith is a third year law student at the University of California, Irvine School of Law.
+He served his community as co-chair of the Black Law Students Association during the 2019-2020 academic year and is an active member of UCI’s Committee on Equity and Diversity.
+During his 1L summer, he interned with the Office of the Federal Public Defender for the District of Maryland, in Baltimore City.
+Last summer, Marquise joined the Bronx Defenders as a summer intern in the Criminal Defense practice.

-Michael Mingo is a rising second year law student at Elisabeth Haub School of Law at Pace University.
-He previously interned at the Monroe County Public Defender’s Office, Rochester, NY.
-Mingo started the the nonprofit Together We Can where he helps people discover their passions, develop leadership skills, and use their passions to create community change.
-He’s also a member of the Black Law Student Association at Pace Law.
-He will serve as a summer legal intern at the Neighborhood Defender Services, Harlem, NYC.
+Michael Mingo is a second year law student at Elisabeth Haub School of Law at Pace University, where he is a member of the Black Law Student Association.
+Prior to law school, Mingo started the nonprofit Together We Can where he helps people discover their passions, develop leadership skills, and use their passions to create community change.
+He previously interned at the Monroe County Public Defender’s Office in Rochester, NY.
+Last summer, Michael served as a summer legal intern at the Neighborhood Defender Services office in Harlem, NYC.